 Known as PPL, pay-per-lead is a pricing structure where affiliates are paid for each prospect that leaves their contact information and becomes a lead.
 Even though it’s easier to collect leads than sales, getting users to leave their contact information can be extremely challenging consistently.

-Remember, PPL offers don’t pay as much for each conversion, but you may generate the same profits as with PPS if you collect enough leads.
+Remember, PPL offers don’t pay as much for each conversion, but you may generate the same profits as PPS if you collect enough leads.
 Just keep in mind that the offer will dictate what information needs to be collected to register a conversion, ensuring that you get all the data listed on the program details.

 PPC is a pricing scheme that’s common in the world of digital marketing.
 In simple terms, PPC offers only require affiliates to generate clicks and send traffic to the advertiser’s offer page.